chrischow/wordle_solver/README.md

 | [Barry Smyth](https://towardsdatascience.com/what-i-learned-from-playing-more-than-a-million-games-of-wordle-7b69a40dbfdb) | Selection of minimum set covers using entropy, letter frequencies, and coverage | Two words: `cones-trial` | 3.68 | Not provided |
 | [Barry Smyth](https://towardsdatascience.com/what-i-learned-from-playing-more-than-a-million-games-of-wordle-7b69a40dbfdb) | Selection of minimum set covers using entropy, letter frequencies, and coverage | Three words: `hates-round-climb` | Not provided | Not provided |

 Another potential issue with the existing content were the conclusions on what was "best".
-I observed that different authors have recommended different seed words, but used different approaches to run their simulations.
+I observed that different authors recommended different seed words, but used different approaches to run their simulations.
 This led to the hypothesis that the other components of a Wordle strategy could be the reason why we saw different recommendations.
+Yet, none of the abovementioned articles explicitly defined a strategy.

 Therefore, building on the literature to test the hypothesis above, we will:

-1. Test different configurations of a Wordle strategy on the list of seed words from above i.e. all recommendations
+1. Test different configurations of a Wordle strategy on the list of recommended seed words (see table above)
-2. Present more metrics on each Wordle solver's performance
+2. Present a consistent set of metrics on each Wordle solver's performance

 ## The Game
 For the uninitiated, Wordle is Mastermind for 5-letter words.
-The aim of the game is to guess an undisclosed word in as few steps as possible, and you only have six tries.
+The aim of the game is to guess an undisclosed word in six tries.
 On each guess, Wordle will tell you if each letter:

 - Is in the right spot (green)
 - Is in the word, but the wrong spot (yellow)